zkurtz/repute/README.md

 ## Quickstart guide

 The first step is to generate a `requirements.txt` file for your project.
-For illustration, follow `demo/README.md` directory in this repo.
+For illustration, we'll use the `demo/requirements.txt` file in this repo.

 Next, install repute like `pip install repute`, ideally in its own virtual environment, so that it does not become part of the project that you want to analyze.

-Run `repute requirements.txt` to output a `repute_report.csv` file with a report on the health of your dependencies.
+Run `repute demo/requirements.txt` to output a `repute_report.csv` file with a report on the health of your dependencies.
 Upload this to a spreadsheet application and sort it on the various metrics columns to get a sense of the health of your dependencies.
 We've uploaded our demo example to a public spreadsheet on Google Sheets [here]() (coming soon ...).

 ## Overview of `repute` metrics